Visa for Belgium

 Information on the GDPR

-In the context of the Coronavirus crisis and to prevent the virus from further spreading, the external borders of the European Union / Schengen area are temporarily closed to nationals of a non-European Union / Schengen country, who are non-residents or make a non-essential journey.
+In the context of the Coronavirus crisis and to prevent the virus from further spreading, the external borders of the European Union / Schengen area are temporarily closed to people travelling from a non-European Union / Schengen country, who are non EU-nationals, non-residents or make a non-essential journey.

 For Israeli citizens travelling to Belgium